ferxinii/mc-NPT/README.md

 Q(N,P,T) = \frac{\beta P}{\lambda ^{3N}N!}\int dV V^N e^{-\beta PV} \int {d\vec{s}}^N e^{-\beta U(\vec{s}^N;L)} = \beta P\int dV e^{-\beta PV} Q (N,V,T)
 ```

 The code uses the Metropolis method to sample the configuration space of the system.
-For more details regarding Monte Carlo simulations and the implementation, reduced units and the computation of relevant quantities such as the energy and pressure, see *questions.pdf*.
+For more details regarding Monte Carlo simulations, the Fortran implementation, reduced units and the computation of relevant quantities such as the energy and pressure, see *questions.pdf*.

 ## Compile and run
 ```console